kmahyyg/ew51cg/anti12306/backend/README.md

 ## Web Frontend

-Write in `mdbootstrap` and `jQuery`, the working procedure:
+Write in `bootstrap` and `jQuery`, the working procedure:

 Login -> Recharge -> Check balance and permission -> Upload photo -> Get result and UUID in JSON

-Login -> Report error or not satisfied with UUID
+Login -> Report error or not satisfied events with UUID

 Including: